 We made sure no one went hungry; we delivered food, medication, Personal Protection Equipment, and supplies daily.
-We were also able to stay steady with the renovation of our soon-to-be state-of-the-art new campus in Lafayette, which is scheduled to be completed in fall 2021.
+We were also able to stay steady with the renovation of our soon-to-be state-of-the-art new campus in Lafayette, which is was completed in fall 2021.
 It has been incredible to look back on everything we accomplished together!

 Broad individual and community support make our work possible.
 Thank you for being part of the Las Trampas family and inspiring inclusion in our community.